Select Page

 Klinefelter Syndrome

-Klinefelter’s Syndrome (referred to as KS) is a condition, which only occurs in males.
-It is a chromosomal genetic abnormality, which affects males found in all races, ethnic groups, and socioeconomic classes.
-In KS, boys have two X chromosomes constituting the makeup of the chromosome arrangement of 47,XXY rather than the usual one Y chromosome, which would be 46, XY.
-It is estimated that 1:500 to 1:1,000 ratio males have this genetic abnormality, which realistically covers 0.1 percent of incidence.
+Klinefelter’s Syndrome (referred to as KS) is a condition that only occurs in males.
+It is a chromosomal genetic abnormality that affects males found in all races, ethnic groups, and socioeconomic classes.
+In Klinefelter syndrome (KS), boys have two X chromosomes, constituting the chromosome arrangement 47,XXY, rather than the typical one X and one Y chromosome, which would be 46, XY.
+It is estimated that 1 in 500 to 1 in 1,000 males have this genetic abnormality, which realistically accounts for 0.1 percent of the population.

 My interest in this syndrome is personal.
-I had a pregnancy in 1983, that was diagnosed as KS.
-Not only was there was little information about the disease, and the only information that the doctor handed me was a small pamphlet (5 x 7) that was maybe 10 pages, and all of the information included in it was negative.
-I interpreted it parallel to Downs Syndrome.
-There were no support groups and my husband was totally against having the child.
-As a result, the pregnancy, into my 4th month, was terminated.
+I had a pregnancy in 1983, which was diagnosed as KS.
+Not only was there little information about the disease, but the only information the doctor handed me was a small pamphlet (5 x 7 inches) that was approximately 10 pages long, and all the information included in it was negative.
+I interpreted it in parallel to Down syndrome.
+There were no support groups, and my husband was totally against having the child.
+As a result, the pregnancy, in my 4th month, was terminated.
 I had to endure an actual labor process.
-It was the hardest and most regretful part of my life.
+It was the most regretful and challenging part of my life.

-There are a wide variety of symptoms; however, these symptoms are not visual at birth.
+There is a wide variety of symptoms; however, these symptoms are not visible at birth.
 When the child reaches 6-12 months, their language acquisition is usually delayed along with depressed motor development.
 These children seem to share some personality traits; they seem to be shy, passive, immature, and dependent.
-Intelligence scores usually fall within normal limits, but are typically lower than their siblings, and tend to reflect lower verbal than non-verbal (performance) skills.
+Intelligence scores usually fall within normal limits, but are typically lower than those of their siblings, and tend to reflect lower verbal than non-verbal (performance) skills.

 Testosterone therapy initiated on the onset of puberty (around age 12) should promote the development of secondary male sexual characteristics and testicular growth, increase muscular development, and a more masculine appearance.
 Where insufficient testosterone is present, bone density may be reduced when the body fails to lay down sufficient calcium.
 This results in an increased risk of various bone diseases such as osteoporosis.
 For this reason, all KS males should request bone-density scans at least every two years.

-Appropriate timing of testosterone therapy is important to have a significant positive impact on the behavior and learning problems experienced by these boys, especially with regard to self-esteem and sexual problems.
+Appropriate timing of testosterone therapy is important to have a significant positive impact on the behavior and learning problems experienced by these boys, especially concerning self-esteem and sexual problems.

 Infertility is probably the most difficult aspect of the condition to address.
 Counseling should emphasize the distinction between sterility and sexual impotence and should be given in the context of the incidence of infertility in the normal population (about 10% of all couples experience infertility).
-Of course, there are alternate reproductive options such as adoption or artificial insemination by the donor and should be addressed.
+Of course, there are alternative reproductive options such as adoption or artificial insemination by the donor, and these should be addressed.

 When searching for information regarding KS, I came across a gentleman with KS.
-He had a remarkable story of his life.
+He had a remarkable life story.
 He was not diagnosed until he was an adult at the age of 25.
-I was simply dumbfounded about the research on this syndrome.
+The research on this syndrome left me utterly dumbfounded.
 Had not expected so much information.
-I had never looked up any information, had pretty much blocked it out of my life, but for some reason, this was the first thought when this project came up.
+I had never looked up any information, had pretty much blocked it out of my life, but for some reason, this was the first thought that came to mind when this project was mentioned.

-I learned that any disability should not succumb to immediate fear.
+I learned that any disability should not be defined by immediate fear.
 That fear should be used as a positive.
 You should learn as much as you can about something that comes across in your life.
-Fear should not dominate a decision in a negative manner.
-I feel that people with disabilities are not at all a disabled person, but a person that is “able” and functions with strength, willpower, and faith.
+Fear should not negatively dominate a decision.
+I feel that people with disabilities are not at all disabled people, but people that is “able” and function with strength, willpower, and faith.

-With respect to my nursing practice, I would suggest that any possibility of a couple facing a disability of a child should research information on the disability.
-They should seek support groups that can offer not only information regarding disabilities but to seek all avenues during this process to learn about the disability.
-There are many education recourses out there to turn to, such as support groups, information availability on the internet, health care availability, and education (tutoring if needed).
 GP & Endocrinologist should determine the levels since some KS males can make their own testosterone to some extent.
-Finding your proper care begins with identifying the health care professionals who will work with you toward that goal.
+Finding the proper care begins with identifying the healthcare professionals who will work with you toward that goal.
 These patients will need to see an endocrinologist routinely.
-This is an effort in treating the endocrine (hormone-producing) glands.
+This is an effort to treat the endocrine (hormone-producing) glands.

 RSS